hackathon-cli-recommendation/cli-recommendation/Docs/guidance_for_az_search_scenario.md

     az search-scenario "web app service" --match-rule or
     ```

-    - The `type` parameter specifies the type to search.
-You can also use `command` to search for scenarios related to the entered command or use `all` to enable hybrid search.
-The default of `type` is `all`.
-    - The `top` parameter specifies the number of results to display.
-The default of `top` is `5`.
+    - The `match-rule` parameter specifies the matching rules for multi-keywords: "and" is to search scenarios that match all keywords, "or" is to search scenarios that match any keyword, "all" is to search scenarios that match all keywords first, if the number is not enough then search any keyword.

     The search will take a while to complete.
 After the search is complete, you can see a list of related scenarios.
 You can then select one to view details.